Martin1982/mfconditionalfieldsbundle/README.md

 Example
 =======

 In this example the code from the Symfony documentation is used to select if someone is attending.
-In addition it'll show a reason text element when a user selects 'Maybe' as an option.
+In addition, it'll show a reason text element when a user selects 'Maybe' as an option.

 ```php